-In 2016, the U.S. Postal Service® commemorates the joyous festival of Diwali, which is also known as Deepavali.
+In 2022, the U.S. Postal Service® celebrates the joyous festival of Diwali, which is also known as Deepavali.
 One of the most important annual Hindu events, the holiday celebrates the triumph of good over evil.
 Spanning five days each autumn, it is considered by some to be the start of the new year.

 Diwali is a shortened version of the Sanskrit word Deepavali, which roughly translates as a necklace of lights.
 During Diwali flickering oil-wick lamps called diyas dot the homes of observers around the world.
 The stamp features a traditional diya against a background of glimmering gold and flower petals.

 The meaning of Diwali often depends on regional identity on the Indian subcontinent, but Hindu stories provide a framework for the significance of the festival.
 For many people in the north of India, the holiday honors the return of Rama, an incarnation or avatar of the god Vishnu, after a long period of exile.
 For some in the south of India, it marks the defeat of the demon Narakasura by Krishna, another incarnation of Vishnu.
 Others commemorate Vishnu's decision to make King Bali ruler of the underworld.

 Before the festival, many Hindus go shopping; clean their homes; open their doors and windows; create intricate rangoli, a vibrant floor pattern traditionally made from materials such as rice powder, colored sand, and flower petals; and light diyas with hopes that Lakshmi, the goddess of wealth and prosperity, will visit.
 In some regions of India, people gamble and play games, just as Hindu lore says that deity Shiva did.
 On the festive main day of the holiday, families pray to Lakshmi, dress up in their best clothes, enjoy lavish feasts and sweets, exchange gifts, and light fireworks.
 Diwali also marks the new year for people in Gujarat and a few other states in India.